tuanduc8t1/AI-Headshot/QUICKSTART.md

 popd
 ```

-> ⚠️ Managing the flash_attn build is poorly-supported in SimpleTuner, currently.
+> ⚠️ Managing the flash_attn build is poorly-supported, currently.
 This can break on updates, requiring you to re-run this build procedure manually from time-to-time.

 #### AMD ROCm follow-up steps